Nikolas-Charalambidis/nikolas-charalambidis.github.io/index.md

 published: true
 ---

-Im in love with Java ☕, the Spring ecosystem 🍃, and everything around microservices architecture, Docker 🐋, and automation.
+I'm in love with Java ☕, the Spring ecosystem 🍃, and everything around microservices architecture, Docker 🐋, and automation.

 As a result, if it is meaningful, I try to automate or at least include a simple CI pipeline in most of my repositories.
 Feel free to browse my [GitHub](https://github.com/Nikolas-Charalambidis).